IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Provençal Fritillary (Melitaea deione).

-Sue parked and we walked a shortish distance along this first trail where our main target was the stunning Grazalema Poppy (Papaver rupifragum), on the way up we passed through quite a lot of Scabious plants which had quite a few butterflies on them nectaring butterflies including Provençal (Melitaea deione), Marsh (Euphydrayas aurinia) and Knapweed Fritillaries (Melitaea phoebe), Meadow Brown (Maniola jurtina), Southern Marbled (Carcharodus baeticus) and Small Skipper (Thymelicus sylvestris), Clouded Yellow (Colias corceua), Wall Brown (Lasiommata megera), Southern Brown Argus (Aricia cramera), Iberian Marbled White (Melanargia lachesis) and Cleopatra's (Gonepteryx cleopatra).
+Sue parked and we walked a shortish distance along this first trail where our main target was the stunning Grazalema Poppy (Papaver rupifragum), on the way up we passed through quite a lot of Scabious plants which had quite a few butterflies on them nectaring butterflies including Provençal (Melitaea deione), Marsh (Euphydryas aurinia) and Knapweed Fritillaries (Melitaea phoebe), Meadow Brown (Maniola jurtina), Southern Marbled (Carcharodus baeticus) and Small Skipper (Thymelicus sylvestris), Clouded Yellow (Colias croceus), Wall Brown (Lasiommata megera), Southern Brown Argus (Aricia cramera), Iberian Marbled White (Melanargia lachesis) and Cleopatra's (Gonepteryx cleopatra).

 Mountain Catchfly (Silene andryalifolia).